AdobeDocs/experience-platform.pt-BR/help/query-service/troubleshooting-guide.md

 INSERT INTO T2 VALUES (2)
 ```

-Se você estiver usando o operador `NOT EXISTS`, poderá replicar usando o operador `NOT IN` usando a seguinte query:
+Se estiver usando o `NOT EXISTS` , você pode replicar usando o `NOT IN` usando a seguinte query:

 ```sql
 SELECT ID FROM T1